BaptisteLacroix/pns-algo2-terranumeria/README.md

 This will pull the necessary base Docker images from Docker Hub, build apps on top of them and start both the frontend and backend services locally.

-You can access the application at: [http://localhost:3000](http://localhost:3000)
+You can access the application at: [http://localhost:3000](http://localhost:3000).
+You can also configure backend and/or frontend port before running the docker compose by editing some of the the folowwing files :
+- backend/
+  - Dockerfile
+  - main.py
+- frontend/
+  - nginx.conf
+  - vite.config.ts
+- docker-compose.yml

 ## 🎓 Educational Goal and Objectives